AdityaParadeshi/M2-EmbSys/Project/README.md

 ## Voltage Regulator:
 As we Know that the output of the rectifier is a Pulsating dc so voltage regulator is used to make the pulsating dc voltage to constant dc voltage.

-## Current Transformer:
-- In an electrical circuit, currents is measured by using a C T at point when current is exceptionally high to straightforwardly apply to measuring instruments, the C T creates a decreased current, that can be suitably connected with measuring and recording instruments.
-- CT is also used as a Protection Purpose.

-## Potential Transformer:
-- They convert A.C from one level to another voltage level along with some loss of power.
-- Potential Transformers output is usually used for measuring and also various monitoring purposes.

-## Microcontroller:
-- It is the Heart of the embedded system.
-- It does majority of the work starting from taking the data or instructions in, processing it according the program written and finally provide the output to complete the required function.

-## Zero Crossing Detector:
-- Zero crossing detector is a voltage comparator that changes the o/p between +Vsat & –Vsat when the I/p crosses zero reference voltage.
-- the comparator is a basic operational amplifier used to compare two voltages simultaneously and changes the o/p according to the comparison.
-In the same way, we can say ZCD is a comparator.

-## Relay:
-- These controls relay has automatic and manual function with capability to switch every individual capacitor stage on or off.
-- automatic identification of voltage & current source.

-## Driver:
-- It is used to drive the relay with required current.

-## Static Capacitor Banks:
-- Static capacitor can produce reactive power and production of reactive power can be managed in regulated orders.
-Static Capacitors are usefully used to control level of voltage applied to customers by reducing or eliminating drop in voltage in system caused by inductive loads.

-## Display:
-- An embedded system communicates directly to a human being by use of input and output devices.
-- The Status of the Power factor is displayed in the display by the microcontroller.